l0wigh/Fluorite/README.md

 ### Known issues

-    - Java apps might be broken. (ex: Ghidra)
+    - Java apps might be broken on some features. (ex: Ghidra)
-    - Some popup windows might be hidden behind tiled windows (switch to an empty workspace if something like this happens).